Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 The Takeaway

-Music festival costs can vary greatly, but the major ones are often undeniably expensive.
-Planning ahead for these amazing events can be one of the best ways to manage costs.
+Music festival costs can vary greatly, but the major ones are undeniably expensive.
+Planning ahead for these events is one of the best ways to manage costs.
 By booking early, camping instead of staying at a hotel, and considering volunteer opportunities on-site, you may be able to listen to your fill of music and still have money in the bank.

 FAQ